Marvel fires Brazilian Joe Bennett, who did pro-Bolsonaro and anti-Semitic illustrations

 Naruto and Goku in Rio:Fallet resident is successful on the networks by placing Japanese characters in carioca settings

-In posts published on September 2, Ewing referred with heavy criticism to an illustration by Bennett from 2017 that portrays Jair Bolsonaro as a knight and political opponents of the then federal deputy (Lula, Dilma, among others, as rats.
-Michel Temer, today approaching Bolsonaro, appears as a vampire.
+In posts published on September 2, Ewing referred with heavy criticism to an illustration by Bennett from 2017 that portrays Jair Bolsonaro as a knight and political opponents of the then federal deputy (Lula, Dilma, among others) as rats.
+Michel Temer, now approaching Bolsonaro, appears as a vampire.

+“There’s an image made by Joe Bennett in 2017 circulating.
+I won’t share it, but I saw it and it’s reprehensible. (…),” Ewing wrote.
+“If you’ve seen the image, you know what it is.
+An armored swordsman, who I believe to be Bolsonaro from Joe’s comments, slaughtering small people on the run with huge teeth and mouse ears.
+And big noses.
+One of them dressed as Dracula”

-The American screenwriter also recalled that Bennett inserted anti-Semitic drawings in “The Immortal Hulk” nº 43.
-The series, published in Brazil by Panini, will come to an end in the 50th edition, which hits the American market this month.
+The American screenwriter also recalled that Bennett inserted anti-Semitic overtones in “The Immortal Hulk” No. 43, published in February in the US.
+The series, which comes out in Brazil through Panini, will come to an end in the 50th edition, which arrives on the American market this month.

-Ewing revealed that he had handled the case internally at Marvel and apologized to his followers for so far not having publicly criticized Bennett’s illustrations.
+In the same thread on Sept.
+2, Al Ewing revealed that he had already handled the case internally at Marvel.
+He also apologized to his followers for not having publicly criticized Bennett’s illustrations so far.
 He even added that this was not the only problematic case related to the Brazilian that came to his attention.

 previous cases